BannerImg

 Great Electric Mountain is located near Dinorig, Llanberis

 The Electric Mountain (or the Dinorwig Power Station) showcases cutting-edge hydroelectric technology.
 Located near Dinorig, Llanberis, it was built between 1974 and 1984 inside the mountain Elidir Fawr.
 It was initially used to store power capacity during periods of low usage and to generate hydroelectric energy at times of high demand.
 Now, it is used as a power reserve to compensate for sudden increases in power demand or loss of other power stations.
 It is also known for its miles of tunnels and massive man-made cavern.
-Visiting the Electric Mountain is one of the fun things to do in Snowdonia.
+Visiting the Electric Mountain is one of the fun things to do in Snowdonia National Park.

 Ticket Price: Entrance costs £8.50 for adults and £4.35 for children.